 Used as a basis for a tasty soup or as the liquid component in dishes such as stews, curries, sauces and risotto.

-- 1 Large Onion (no need to peel), quartered *SEE NOTE 2
+- 1 Large Onion quartered

-- 1 Leek, cut into large chunks
+- 1 Leek cut into large chunks

-- 1 Small Bunch Parsley
+- 1 Small Bunch Parsley stems and leaves

 Bring to a boil and then immediately reduce heat to bring the stock to a low simmer.